Athiya21/NLP/README.md

 ### NLP Algorithms | Word Embedding Algorithms

-- **Bag of Words (BoW)**
+ **Bag of Words (BoW)**
-  - Represents text as a collection of word counts, ignoring order.
+  - Represents text as a collection of individual word counts, ignoring grammar and word order but preserving multiplicity.

 - **TF-IDF (Term Frequency–Inverse Document Frequency)**
-  - Evaluates word importance in a document based on frequency and rarity.
+  - A statistical measure used to evaluate how important a word is to a document in a collection, balancing frequency with uniqueness.

 - **Word2Vec**
-  - Neural approach for word embeddings.
+  - A neural network-based approach to learn word embeddings (vector representations of words).
-  - **CBOW (Continuous Bag of Words)**: Predicts a word from its context.
+  - **CBOW (Continuous Bag of Words)**: Predicts the target word from surrounding context words.
-  - **Skip-Gram**: Predicts context from a given word.
+  - **Skip-Gram**: Predicts surrounding context words from a target word.